It’s tax time resellers! Nobody likes taxes, but it’s an important topic for anyone who is selling items for a profit.

 Tax Tips from a Reseller (Not a tax specialist)

-- Tip 1: Consult with a tax specialist or certified public accountant in your area.
-Don’t trust everything you read on the internet.
+1. Consult with a tax specialist or certified public accountant in your area.
+Have I mentioned this yet? 😉

-- Tip 4: Keep track of every business expense - you can likely deduct it!
-Inventory, equipment shipping supplies, software subscriptions and mileage may all be deductible or partially deductible.
+4. Keep track of every business expense - you can likely deduct it!
+If it has anything to do with your business, inventory, equipment, shipping supplies, software subscriptions and mileage- it might all be deductible, or at least partially deductible.

 5. Don’t prepare your own taxes.
 As I mentioned above, It cost me so much money.

 6. Enter all fields of information in Vendoo to maximize record-keeping and save time in tax preparation.
 At the end of the quarter, run a report for your records.

 7. Oh yeah, MEET WITH A PROFESSIONAL. 😉 Not a Facebook Group or Reddit Thread, but an actual licensed professional.
 I don’t even suggest a national chain tax preparation service.
 They train seasonal employees for like a month, and they probably know less than you.
 Find a more established and legitimate tax service or accountant and check reviews.

 IMPORTANT NOTE: With pressure from Congress, the IRS has just amended the threshold requirement to receive a 1099k from $600 to $20,000.
 This means that if you did not earn $20,000 on a marketplace you might not receive a 1099k form.
 This does not mean that you do not need to report this income.
 This is also subject to change at any time.
 Learn more here.